 My first trip to Europe was for a group show in Milan.
 Denise, the curator, wanted to have one new face, someone no one had heard of, along with the usual suspects.
 I was 'the new face' and jumped at the opportunity to see Europe the first time.
 After the show opened my host, Massimo, made arrangements for me to take a train to Florence.
 I wanted to go to the Uffizi Gallery to see the Botticellis and Titians.
-It was a great adventure for a provincial, old painter and along the way, I discovered Caravaggio, by way of his "Bacchus", "Medusa”, and "The Sacrifice of Isaac”, all in the Uffizi.

 In this selection of poetry by Betye Saar from 1977-97, the artist contemplates themes of ancestry, identity, memory and ritualized art making.
 Intimate and autobiographical, they afford a glimpse of the artist’s visual thinking and reveal aspects of her distinctive creative process.
 This presentation additionally highlights related artworks, archival photographs and ephemera, underlining the expansive and fluid nature of Saar’s practice.